Alcohol and drugs are often part of social events.

 It is common to hear individuals say that the first time they drank or used drugs was at a party or a gathering with their peers.
-Alcohol has long been referred to as a “social lubricant”, and drugs like marijuana and cocaine show up on the social scene as well.
-So what happens when a person decides to pursue the sober life?
-There is usually a fair amount of anxiety when it comes to social situations.
-More to the point, how are people supposed to have fun sober?
-This is a question that plagues, especially in the younger crowd, individuals who are in recovery.
-Believe it or not, there is a plethora of fun to be had, not to mention remembered, while in recovery from alcohol and drugs.
-So what are some fun activities for sober people?
-Here are several examples of fun activities for sober people.
-Just because you might have done any activity drunk or high, does not mean that you cannot enjoy it sober.

-Remember that just like drunk/high does not equal fun, sober does NOT equal boring!

-It is common to hear individuals say that the first time they drank or used drugs was at a party or a gathering with their peers.
 Alcohol has long been referred to as a “social lubricant,” and drugs like marijuana and cocaine show up on the social scene as well.
 So what happens when a person decides to pursue the sober life?
 They may, understandably, have a fair amount of anxiety when it comes to social situations.
 How will they be able to relax and have fun without “help”?
 Believe it or not, there is much fun to be had–and remembered!–while in addiction recovery.

 Remember that just like drunk/high does not equal fun, sober does NOT equal boring!